codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-02-hf1.md

-In this stage, you'll add support for adding elements to an existing zset.
+In this stage, you'll add support for adding elements to an existing sorted set.

 ### Adding elements using `ZADD`

-The `ZADD` command can be used to add a new member to an existing zset, or update the score of an existing member.
-It returns the count of new members added to the zset as an integer.
+The `ZADD` command can be used to add a new member to an existing sorted set, or update the score of an existing member.
+It returns the count of new members added to the sorted set as an integer.

 Example usage: